 4 signs you should upgrade your furniture design software

-Lots of woodworkers loves their tools, which they use for design of furniture.
+Lots of woodworkers love their tools, which they use for the design of furniture.
 They are comfortable using it, they know how it works and they know the flaws software has and workarounds to correct those flaws.
 What else would you need, right?
 Well, that is not the way anymore.
 Although your software doe’s whatever it suppose to do, that doesn’t mean the same job couldn’t be done better, faster, easier.
-Just imagine if there would be a machine, which could transport you from one place to other in seconds.
-You could move from home to work and backwards, to shop, to pick up kids from school in seconds.
+Just imagine if there would be a machine, which could transport you from one place to another in seconds.
+You could move from home to work and backward, to shop, to pick up kids from school in seconds.
 Would you still want to go back to your car and spend hours in traffic jams, instead of dedicating this time for family, work or just yourself?
 Not so much, ha?
-The same rule works for design software, while the old ways still works – it’s not the best anymore.
+The same rule works for design software, while the old ways still work – it’s not the best anymore.
 So check out these 4 signs and decide if it’s time for you to upgrade your furniture design software:

 Lots of spoilage